Christmas puzzles stacked on shelf sitting next to ceramic Christmas tree.

 The puzzle board also has four separate drawers for sorting pieces, that way you can work on one section at a time and get the other pieces out of the way.

-If you decide to get the puzzle board, just make sure to pay attention to the finished puzzle dimensions of the Christmas puzzle you select.
-You don’t want to end up with a puzzle too big for your puzzle board!
+If you decide to get the puzzle board, make sure to pay attention to the finished puzzle dimensions of the Christmas puzzle you select.
+You don’t want to end up with a puzzle too big for your puzzle board (ask me how I know).

-These are a few top puzzle brands to keep in mind:
+These are a few top puzzle brands I trust:

 • Ravensburger